I’m currently a professor at the College of Charleston in the math

 Network Security: Paper.
 This is a slightly fixed version of the article that appeared in the proceedings of

 the symposium.
-As per ACM rules, it is subject to the following:
+As per ACM rules, it is subject to the following: Permission to make digital or hard copies of

 part or all of this work for personal or classroom use is granted without fee provided that copies are not made or